tizam/grunt-workflow/README.md

 # Grunt Workflow

-A simple Grunt workflow I want to use with WordPress basic tasks are performed:
+A simple gulp workflow I want to use with WordPress basic tasks are performed:
 - autoreload with browserSync
 - sass compilation